cereniyim/llm-story-generator/README.md

 I kept necessary environment variables and secrets in a local `.env` file and loaded them during runtime.

-Moreover, with the wrapping of errors and `refresh_token` logic, I allowed the service to refresh the token whenever expires.
+Moreover, the service to refresh the token whenever expires with the wrapping of errors and `refresh_token` method implementation.

 ### Image generation as bonus points
+TODO
 Please see `src/generators.py` for the design and pseudocode implementation of image generation feature.

 ## Some Further System Improvements for a Production-Ready Service